 And don’t forget to visit Avila’s famous Tapas Bars.
 Avila’s veal is very famous, and so is the baked dessert Yemas de Avila.
 Visit the Christmas market at the Town Hall to see a large Christmas tree with lights glowing around, try some food, and maybe even buy some souvenirs.

 Gran Canaria is a great spot to take a little break from the cold, grey Europe.
 And while the rest of the continent is covered in layers, scarves, and gloves, you can roam around here in a bathing suit and go to a beach bar for Christmas Eve.

-On the north of the island lies the capital called Las Palmas de Gran Canaria which has a very local culture and vibe.
-Find beautiful beaches on the south of the island along with the famous dunes of Maspalomas where the desert meets the sea.
+On the north of the island lies the capital called Las Palmas de Gran Canaria, which has a very local culture and vibe.
+Find beautiful beaches on the south of the island and the famous dunes of Maspalomas where the desert meets the sea.

 Gran Canaria island also offers a chance to hike and explore nature with a chance to enjoy delicious local cuisine in its tiny villages.
 If you want some adrenaline rush, join a scuba school and explore the seas around or get your life vest on and head for a water sports center.
 Prefer to fly instead?
 Check out the parasailing adventures on offer.

 For New Year’s Eve, enjoy the Spanish traditions of eating 12 grapes in the last 12 seconds till midnight and party till dawn.

 Tenerife is another island out of eight Canary Islands.
 Similar to Gran Canaria, it’s a popular destination for the rest of Europe.
 The Canary Islands, often referred to as “the land of eternal spring,” enjoys a 22C average temperature even in January, making it, probably, the warmest place in Spain.